NLUUG/website/content/evenementen/nluug/voorjaarsconferentie-2025/_index.md

 ---

-De Call for Proposal is geopend sinds 6 november.
+De Call for Proposal is geopend!
 Heb jij een leuk idee of inzending?
-We horen het graag!